Director of Faculty Development

 Please apply by December 1, 2018.
 If you have additional questions, please contact: Christine Jensch, Program Manager, Expository Writing Program firstname.lastname@example.org.

 The Faculty of Arts and Science at NYU is at the heart of a leading research university that spans the globe.
 We seek scholars of the highest caliber who embody the diversity of the United States as well as the global society in which we live.
 We strongly encourage applications from women, racial and ethnic minorities, and other individuals who are under-represented in the profession, across color, creed, race, ethnic and national origin, physical ability, gender and sexual identity, or any other legally protected basis.
 NYU affirms the value of differing perspectives on the world as we strive to build the strongest possible university with the widest reach.
-To learn more about the FAS commitment to diversity, equality and inclusion, please read here. (http://as.nyu.edu/content/nyu-as/as/administrative-resources/office/dean/diversity-initiative.html).
+Learn more about the FAS commitment to diversity, equality and inclusion.
 EOE/Affirmative Action/Minorities/Females/Vet/Disabled/Sexual Orientation/Gender Identity.

-Successful applicants will be strong writers who have demonstrated outstanding mastery of writing in their field and excellence in college-level teaching, and who have carefully considered the role of writing in undergraduate education.
+Successful applicants will be strong writers who have demonstrated mastery of writing in their field and excellence in college-level teaching, including designing curriculum that emphasizes inquiry, critical reading, and creative thinking.
 We welcome and encourage applicants from across the disciplines.

 ● 5 or more years’ experience teaching composition, creative writing, or other writing-intensive courses as the instructor of record;

-● 3 or more years’ experience working with multilingual students, including both international students and domestic speakers of heritage languages, particularly in composition and expository writing;
+● experience teaching multilingual students, including international students, particularly composition and expository writing;

 ● PhD, MFA, or EdD (ABD considered, subject to successful completion of the PhD before the appointment begins);

-● 3 years’ experience teaching composition, creative writing, or other writing-intensive courses as the instructor of record.
+● 3 years’ experience teaching composition and expository writing, creative writing or other writing-intensive courses as the instructor of record.